SoraYama/poi-plugin-lock-reminder/README.md

 ## Feedback

-Bug report and any suggestions is welcome in [issue page](https://github.com/SoraYama/poi-plugin-lock-reminder/issues)
+Bug report and any suggestions are welcome in [issue page](https://github.com/SoraYama/poi-plugin-lock-reminder/issues)

-## Thanks to
+## Thanks To

-- [Janvran](https://github.com/Javran) for idea on Chinese plugin name
+- [Janvran](https://github.com/Javran) for idea of Chinese plugin name

 - [耀月知夏](https://www.weibo.com/yueyey1113) for Japanese translation